NVIDIA/DIGITS/README.md

 # Notice on security
  Users shall understand that DIGITS is not designed to be run as an exposed external web service.

+# Feedback
+In addition to submitting pull requests, feel free to submit and vote on feature requests via [our ideas portal]( https://nvdigits.ideas.aha.io/).